kiranbakale/AMI-Readme/docs/environment_advanced_services.md

   - `elasticache_redis_cache_kms_key_arn` or `elasticache_redis_persistent_kms_key_arn` when setting up separate services.
   - **Warning** Changing this value after the initial creation will result in the Redis instance being recreated and may lead to **data loss**.

 For optional variables they work in a default like manner.
-When configuring for any Redis types the main `elasticache_redis_*` variable can be set once and this will apply to all but you can also additionally override this behavior with specific variables as follows:
+When configuring for any Redis types the main `elasticache_redis_*` variable can be set once and this will apply to all but you can also additionally override this behaviour with specific variables as follows:

 - `elasticache_redis_password` - The password of the Redis instance.
 Must follow the [requirements as mandated by AWS](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/auth.html#auth-overview). **Required**.
   - Optionally `elasticache_redis_cache_password` or `elasticache_redis_persistent_password` can be used to override for separate services.